Vegan Roti Jala

 - 1 teaspoon vegetable oil

-- Fill the mold.
-Pour batter into the Roti Jala mold and screw back the cap with the holes on it.
+- Pour batter into the Roti Jala mold and screw back the cap with the holes on it.

 - Cook.
 Heat a 10” nonstick skillet on low heat.
 Once warm, pour the batter from the mold, squeezing the bottle with a light pressure, making interlocking circles.
 Let it cook for a minute, or until the tops of the roti are no longer wet, and it lifts off the pan without any difficulty.

-- Serve.
-Serve warm with your favorite coconut curry.
+- Serve warm with your favorite coconut curry.
 Dunk and enjoy!